Setting Up Navigation

 The menu widget is now showing the navigation items created in the navigation editor.

 To avoid adding the menu widget on every page in your app, you can use a layout.
-With layouts you can define a structure for pages in your app.
-You can define where the menu should be rendered and you can simply reuse that layout for all or several pages.
+With layouts, you can define a structure for pages in your app.
+You can define where the menu should be rendered and reuse that layout for all or several pages.
 For more information on how to use layouts, see How to Use Layouts and Snippets.

 Read More